exemartinez/solpatagonico/README.md

 * Source Code: basically, LAMP (Linux, Apache, MySql and PHP5).
 * Documentation: everything is in SPANISH; Analysis, Design, Testing.
 It is a complete documentation based in the Unified Process by Rational.
 We made extensive usage of UML 2.0

-#License GPL v3

 "Sol Patagonico" allows the user to manage the supplies & provisions for a typical hotel.
 Copyright (C) 2009  Hernan Ezequiel Martinez

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-GPL v3 License to wich this software is subject of:
+#License GPL v3

                     GNU GENERAL PUBLIC LICENSE